 In a second phase, Namahn handed over the designs to HBplus and continuously followed up the development work.
 We organised and guided the process of picture editing, and of writing and editing the web copy for the catalogue, making sure all texts and labels were aligned in style, tone of voice, length, etc. We provided a style guide for this process.

 The service catalogue was officially launched during a one-day event at Tour & Taxis in Brussels, in February 2018.
 During the day Namahn ran short usability test sessions in the morning on the live version, and we held a workshop in the afternoon to explain the user-centred design approach used for the service catalogue.
 We also brainstormed about how the catalogue could further evolve, using future-state scenarios.

-Currently Namahn continues to work on the service catalogue, making further improvements and expanding the scope of the service catalogue by adding and integrating trainings offered by Xperta.
+Currently Namahn continues to work on the service catalogue, making further improvements and expanding the scope of it.
+In June 2019, Xperta has launched a new extension of the catalogue, with events and trainings offered by Xperta, including a registration flow.